 In 2015, Keith was appointed as the UK Government’s Lead Non-Executive Director for the Scotland Office and Office of the Advocate General.
 He is a Chartered Accountant and a member of the Institute of Chartered Accountants of Scotland.
 Keith was elected a Fellow of the Royal Society of Edinburgh in 2016.

 Living in Perthshire, Keith is married with two children; one currently in Home and the other in Reid’s.
-Keith sits on the Committee of Council at Glenalmond.
+Keith is the Chair of the Committee at Glenalmond.

 Tim teaches French at Secondary level in the Perth area having completed his PGDE at Moray House in Edinburgh in 2015.
 He left the Army in March 2014 having joined The Black Watch (Royal Highland Regiment) from Sandhurst in 1979, subsequently serving in the Royal Regiment of Scotland.
 He frequently served abroad including Hong Kong and Germany and 3 ½ years at the French Military Academy of ST Cyr Coëtquidan.
 He repeatedly served with the UN in Africa with a final tour in 2013, in Mali, and also completed an OU degree in Modern Language Studies the same year.
 Married to Elspeth and living near Glenalmond they have three children, two of whom are OGs.
 His interests include France, fishing for almost anything, skiing and most of the great outdoors.